Works perfectly on mobile, tablet, or computer

 Will this course count towards my continuing education renewal?

 Yes.
 This course will count towards the renewal of your Florida massage license.

 The course must be completed by January 1, 2021 and will count towards the required CE for renewal.

 Will the human trafficking course be a requirement for each renewal cycle?

-It appears a required course was added to the biennial continuing education requirements in Chapter 64B7-28, Florida Administrative Code.
-The rule changes have not posted to the Board website yet, but you can read the proposed Rules changes here.
+It appears a required course was added to the biennial continuing education requirements in Chapter 64B7-28, Florida Administrative Code for all subsequent renewals.

 What must the continuing education course cover?